redis/redis-doc/commands/hincrby.md

 O(1)

-Increment the number stored at _field_ in the hash at _key_ by _value_.
-If _key_ does not exist, a new key holding a hash is created.
-If _field_ does not exist or holds a string, the value is set to 0 before applying the operation.
+Increments the number stored at `field` in the hash stored at `key` by `increment`.
+If `key` does not exist, a new key holding a hash is created.
+If `field` does not exist or holds a string that cannot be interpreted as integer, the value is set to `0` before the operation is performed.

 The range of values supported by `HINCRBY` is limited to 64 bit signed integers.

+@return

+@integer-reply: the value at `field` after the increment operation.

 @examples

-Since the _value_ argument is signed you can use this command to perform both increments and decrements:
+Since the `increment` argument is signed, both increment and decrement operations can be performed:

+    HSET key field 5
+    1

-    HINCRBY key field 1 (increment by one)
+    HINCRBY key field 1
+    6

+    HINCRBY key field -1
+    5

-    HINCRBY key field -1 (decrement by one, just like the DECR command) HINCRBY key field -10 (decrement by 10)
+    HINCRBY key field -10

-@return

-@integer-reply The new value at _field_ after the increment operation.
+    -5